magbw/web_scraping_workshop/content/3-APIs.md

 ---
 title: API's
+nav: API's
+topics: What are API's; Why use API's; Do to access API's
+description: >
+      Many websites offer API's for retrieving their content.
+If a website has an API, use it.
 ---
 1. What are they
 2. Why use them
-3. How do you get them
+3. How do you access them

 What is an API?
 (Application Programming Interface) API is the acronym for Application Programming Interface, which is a software intermediary that allows two applications to talk to each other.